-Essentially, this is the bare-bones facts of our journey: We bought our Airstream, Beauty, in April 2015 in Alabama, towed her to San Diego in July 2015, moved into Beauty in April 2016 and, finally, took her on the road July 18, 2016.
+Essentially, this is the bare-bones facts of our journey: We bought our Airstream, Beauty, in April 2015 in Alabama, towed her to San Diego in July 2015, moved into Beauty in April 2016 and, finally, took her on the road full-time July 18, 2016.
 So, the following statistics begin on July 18, 2016.

 Okay, without further ado …Unveil the infographics!